starovit/ucu-recsys-movielens/ab_test/report.md

 ```

 ### 6. **Run the Experiment**
-Deploy the changes to the live environment, ... oh we don't have any... yeah =(
+Next we would deploy the changes to the live environment ... oh we don't have any ... yeah =(

 ### 7. **Collect Data**